-Partner Roles Activity BCWMC City of St. Louis Park/Westwood Hills Nature Center Hennepin County MnDNR MAISRC Hire contractor to perform AIS rapid response treatment/removal (e.g., chemical treatment or manual removal of AIS) The entity taking the lead depends on the scale of the project.
+Partner Roles Activity всшмс City of St. Louis Park/Westwood Hills Nature Center Hennepin County MnDNR MAISRC 1 Hire contractor to perform AIS rapid response treatment/removal (e.g., chemical treatment or manual removal of AIS) The entity taking the lead depends on the scale of the project.
 If a small project, the City hires the contractor to perform the treatment/ removal.
 If a larger project, it would be a collaborative effort with BCWMC taking the lead.
 The entity taking the lead depends on the scale of the project.
 If a small project, the City hires the contractor to perform the treatment/ removal.
-If a larger project, it would be a collaborative effort with BCWMC taking the lead. - Fund the AIS treatment/removal BCWMC partners with Hennepin County and the City of St. Louis Park to fund larger projects.
+If a larger project, it would be a collaborative effort with BCWMC taking the lead.
+Fund the AIS treatment/removal BCWMC partners with Hennepin County and the City of St. Louis Park to fund larger projects.
 Seeks Hennepin County AIS rapid response monies if available.
 If grant monies are not available and the project is small, the City funds it.
 For larger projects, the City partners with BCWMC and Hennepin County to fund the project.
-Considers providing AIS rapid response grant funding, if available, to help fund the treatment or removal Perform, or hire contractor to perform, post-treatment monitoring to determine treatment/removal effectiveness The entity taking the lead depends on the scale of the project.
+Considers providing AIS rapid response grant funding, if available, to help fund the treatment or removal - Perform, or hire contractor to perform, post-treatment monitoring to determine treatment/removal effectiveness The entity taking the lead depends on the scale of the project.
 If a small project, the City performs the monitoring or hires a contractor.
 If a larger project, BCWMC hires a contractor to perform the monitoring.
 The entity taking the lead depends on the scale of the project.
 If a small project, the City performs the monitoring or hires a contractor.
 If a larger project, BCWMC hires a contractor to perform the monitoring.
 Collaborates with the City, BCWMC, and MAISRC regarding monitoring requirements of permit.
-Provides technical assistance such as monitoring design and recommendations for a contractor Communicate information about the AIS treatment/removal and results of AIS treatment/removal efforts to stakeholders and the public Collaborates with the City of St. Louis Park and MnDNR Communications about the AIS infestation and management after collaboration with the BCWMC and MnDNR.
-Collaborates with BCWMC and City of St. Louis Park Design and implement education program to help prevent future infestation Collaborative effort between City and BCWMC.
+Collaborates 2 with City of St. Louis Park, BCWMC, and MnDNR regarding monitoring design Communicate information about the AIS treatment/removal and results of AIS treatment/removal efforts to stakeholders (including those downstream) and the public Collaborates with the City of St. Louis Park and MnDNR Communications about the AIS infestation and management after collaboration with the BCWMC and MnDNR.
+Collaborates with BCWMC and City of St. Louis Park Design and implement education program to help prevent future infestation BCWMC.
 Collaborative effort between City and BCWMC to educate the public.
 The City takes the lead to educate City staff.
-The City collaborates with BCWMC to obtain available education materials to disseminate via their website, FaceBook, or Twitter.
-Provides any available education materials to the City of St. Louis Park Provides any available education materials to the City of St. Louis Park
+The City collaborates with BCWMC to obtain available education materials to disseminate via their website, Facebook, or Twitter.
+Provides any available education materials to the City of St. Louis Park May provide available education materials to City of St. Louis Park